Embodied Conversation: What is it and Why is it Important?

 Shifting Conversation for a More Connected World

-In a society where disconnection is rampant and we seek belonging and inclusion, the practice of Mindful Conversation invites us to be more present in conversation.
+In a society where disconnection is rampant and we seek belonging and inclusion, the practice of Embodied Conversation invites us to be more present in conversation.
 It asks us to look at our learned, often unconscious, patterns and challenges us to bring a more whole version of ourselves to the table.

 All our lives we have all engaged in conversations.
 Since before we could talk we listened in on conversations the adults in our lives had and as children do, observed and absorbed what was going on around us.
 How does dad do it?
 How does mom do it?
 How you learned to approach conversation, and how you currently are in conversations was profoundly affected by the people you grew up around and the culture you grew up in.